 What new business models will be successful?
 Will new players disrupt the traditional farming landscape?
 How to deal with changes (from traditional farmer to smart farmer)?
 How to identify and develop innovative methods for sustainable food production?

-The Smart Farming Conference is part of the two-day Agri Food Innovation Event (June 27-28, 2018) which includes four dedicated conferences (Healthy Nutrition Conference, Vertical Farming Conference, 3D Food Printing Conference, Smart Farming Conference, Central expo and a Networking Dinner.
+The Smart Farming Conference is part of the two-day Agri Food Innovation Event (June 27-28, 2018) which includes four dedicated conferences Healthy Nutrition Conference, Vertical Farming Conference, 3D Food Printing Conference, Smart Farming Conference, Central expo, 3D Food Printing Masterclass, Networking Dinner and a 3D Food Printing Experience at Wageningen University & Research on June 29.

 The location, Brightlands Campus Greenport Venlo, is in a region in which the agri-food business is one of the most productive, sustainable and profitable in the world; where food innovation is in the entrepreneurs’ DNA.